Acute Spinal Cord Injury (SCI) in Children

 injury.
 This is called tetraplegia (formerly known as quadriplegia) with sensory

 Injury to upper spinal cord (thoracic).
 This often causes

 weak chest muscles.
-The child may need help with breathing using a breathing machine
+The child may need to be on a breathing machine (ventilator) to

 Injury to lower spinal cord (lumbar and sacral).
 This can